Series 1 - Episode 7

 Two beautiful women make it difficult for John Steed to keep his mind on his work when he joins an airline to find a murderer.

 Some copies of the TV Times showed the photograph of Fiona Dorne and Patrick Macnee seen above with the listing.

 - This episode is almost entirely lost - no scripts and no film; all we have is a single publicity still which was printed in TV Times.
 The scant information we have is taken from newspaper articles and the TV Times listings of the day (including that photograph), and from Dave Rogers' researches in the 1980s, which seem to have been based on original paperwork from the show which is now missing.
 Dave Rogers' first book simply reproduced the TV Times summary but The Complete Avengers and The Ultimate Avengers have a longer synopsis.

 - This episode seems to have much of the same plot points as the Dangerman episode, Sabotage with a bit of The Contessa and The Professionals mixed in.
 Interestingly, Australian actor Alex Scott appeared in two of those episodes.

 - A memo dated 30 March 1962 proposed a replay season for the nine episodes not broadcast by ATV and Anglia and also the first two episodes, which had been seen on ATV but not Anglia.
 This proves that all live episodes had been recorded any may yet be out there somewhere.

 This episode was proposed to be run fifth so was not a favourite of the producers but was considered better than some others as it had been in the third category of viewer ratings when first broadcast but was proposed to run before some of the more popular episodes (unless they were trying to regulate ratings by sandwiching bad ones between better ones).

-- This was the first episode broadcast on Anglia Television, skipping Hot Snow and Brought To Book which most other regions showed when they started broadcasting The Avengers a month later, on 18th March 1961.
+- This was the first episode broadcast on Anglia Television, skipping Hot Snow and Brought To Book which several other regions showed when they started broadcasting The Avengers a month later, on 18th March 1961.